kjh-bryan/gift-redemption-app/README.md

 ## Assumptions

-- staff_pass_id is used as username, while team_name is hashed and used as passsword
+- staff_pass_id is used as username, while team_name is hashed and used as password
+- Username can be ROLE_username or just username without ROLE (Login)
 - Gifts are unique to the team
-- Username can be ROLE_username or just username without ROLE

 <p align="right">(<a href="#readme-top">back to top</a>)</p>